 Note that the X stage has a home position towards the left movement limit, and thus valid positions range from 0 down to -120 mm.
-Y and Z stages instead move from the home position up to about +88 and +70 mm respectively.
+The Y stage has a home position towards the top limit, and valid positions range from 0 down to about -80mm.
+The Z stage instead move from the home position up to about 70 mm.
+These ranges are approximate, and depend on the exact positioning of the limit switches.